liuggio/xwc-sandbox/ABSTRACT-TODO.md

     $page[1]["tag"]["html"]["body"]=new array of Mote()  OneToMany

 note: in this document there are only the conceptual Classes
-      eg. the arrays "tag" and "html" will not be an Entity in the future for the mysql, maybe they'll become an operator
+      eg. the arrays "tag" and "html" will not be an Entity in the future for the mysql, maybe they'll become attributes
 	  $page[1]["tag_html_attributes"]
 	  $page[1]["tag_html_motes"]=...
 	  $page[1]["tag_html_head_title"]=...